pyeventsourcing/eventsourcing/docs/topics/process.rst

 The library's process application class ``Process`` functions as a projection into an event-sourced application.
-Applications and projections are discussed in previous sections. ``Process`` extended ``SimpleApplication`` by also reading notification logs and writing tracking records.
+Applications and projections are discussed in previous sections.
+The ``Process`` class extends ``SimpleApplication`` by also reading notification logs and writing tracking records.
 A process application also has a policy that defines how it will respond to domain events it reads from notification logs.